Chiang Mai budget: we tell you everything about our budget to live in northern Thailand. Assessment after 5 months in digital nomad mode.

 Central Thailand - Bangkok region (green area on the map): The temperature is very stable all year round in Bangkok (between 25°C at night and 34°C during the day).
 It doesn't seem very hot but Bangkok has a very humid climate and as a result the heat is felt quite strongly.
-If we want to avoid taking too much rain, we must clearly try to avoid the months between May and October...
+If you want to avoid having too much rain, you must clearly try to avoid the months between May and October...
 The average rainfall during this period is 200mm per month)

 South central (blue area on the map): Temperatures are very similar to Bangkok but on the other hand the volume of rainfall is less important.
 The rainy season is at the same time but the water volumes tend to be lower.
 The driest months in this region are December to February with less than 20mm of rainfall per month.

 Exception: the far south... just towards the Cambodian border (towards Trat, Koh Chang Island).
 There the rains are heavier in summer and it is not advisable to go there during the monsoon months!

 Southern Thailand - East coast (orange on the map): Located on the Gulf of Thailand, this region receives a little less water proportionally during the summer months...
 The temperature is between 25°C and 33°C all year round.
 The months to avoid in this area are October, November and December because it is during this period that it rains the most.

 Southern Thailand - West Coast (purple on the map): The part overlooking the Andaman Sea is more exposed to rain during the summer months and it is therefore rather inadvisable to come to Phuket in the middle of August...
 The best time to get there is between December and March.